mihs/now/readme.md

 Nowjs modified to work directly on top of engine.io.
-Does not stat automatically.
+Does not start automatically.
 Must call `now.core.start()` to start.

 Get NowJS http://www.nowjs.com/
 =========